- Career talks & events

 Career talks are taking place every Monday at 2.45pm - come and find out more about a range of different careers for working professionals.
-Please see below the talks scheduled for this summer term:

 What is an apprenticeship?